-If you want to make that spaghetti and meat sauce meal work on a low carb diet, let’s make a few changes.
+If you want to make that spaghetti and meat sauce meal work on a low-carb diet, let’s make a few changes.
 How about we eat only half a portion of noodles starting out.
-Soon enough you can wean them all together, but for now, just eat half.
-And how about you add some green peppers, onions, zucchini and fat, maybe butter or olive oil, to that low sugar sauce to help fill you up and give your body the nutrition it needs.
+Soon enough you can wear them all together, but for now, just eat half.
+And how about you add some green peppers, onions, zucchini, and fat, maybe butter or olive oil, to that low sugar sauce to help fill you up and give your body the nutrition it needs.
 Get rid of the garlic bread and popsicle.
 Just because it says it is fruit does not mean it is good for you.
-Do we even need to talk about the Coke?
+Do we even need to talk about Coke?
 Liquid sugar in any form is the fastest way to spike your insulin.
-(Here’s looking at you orange juice).
+(Here’s looking at you, orange juice).

 Hey you!
 Yeah you, trying to sneak in that Diet Coke.
 Uh, uh.
 Let’s stop that right now.
 Who do you typically see drinking diet sodas?
 Overweight people.
 Do you know why that is?
 Diet soda can also cause insulin spikes, which causes weight gain.
 And you people with the diet soda didn’t even get sugar out of the deal.
 (Who am I fooling here.
 It is diet pop.
 I’m a midwestern girl, after all).